ThomasThelen/BrowserLib/README.md

 <br>
 ##Examples
 ###InternetExplorer.cpp
 This is an example on how to monitor certain Internet Explorer parameters.
-This can be extended to include
+This can be extended to run in the background to protect against unknown modifications.

 ###InternetExplorer2.cpp
-This shows example usage of the IExplorer class.
+This shows example usage of the IExplorer class and its methdos.